mathesar-foundation/mathesar-wiki/product/concepts/views.md

 ## Database Views

-Database views are the result of a stored SQL query on the data stored in tables.
-Views can involve combining data from multiple tables, filtering, sorting, aggregating (grouping), computing data from other views or tables, and so on.
+Database views are virtual tables whose contents are defined by a SQL query.
+Views can involve combining data from multiple tables or other views, filtering, sorting, aggregating (grouping), or even creating entirely computed columns.

 ## Views in Mathesar